Navigating Waterfront Property Regulations and Permits

 2. Property Boundaries: Boundaries for waterfront properties can be more complex than inland properties.
 For example, in some cases, your property line might extend to the water’s edge or include part of the lakebed, depending on local laws and the fluctuating water levels of lakes like Travis or Austin.

-Amazing view from lake travis home
+Amazing view from Lake Travis home

 Common Regulations for Waterfront Properties